wind-language/docs/docs/learn/syntax.md

 ...
 ```

-But the "#types.w" std file provides some more types:
+But the "#types.wi" std file provides some more types:
 ```c
 int8 = signed 8 bits
 int16 = signed 16 bits